 Language barriers may make it difficult to purchase an international return label.
 If you’re unsure, try contacting the buyer to ask if they’ll purchase an international label on your behalf.

 If they agree, you need to send funds to cover the cost.
-Ensure the buyer uses a tracked service and includes signature confirmation if the item is worth $750 or more.
+Ensure the buyer uses a tracked service and includes signature confirmation for items with a total cost of $750 or more.

 International returns and customs

 If you’re sending funds to cover the shipping cost, the buyer is required to fill out the customs forms.

 To ensure there are no delays with your return, provide the necessary customs information to the buyer.
 Double check that your information is correct; falsifying a customs form is against the law and eBay policy.